Azure Arc overview

 - Kubernetes clusters: Attach and configure Kubernetes clusters running anywhere, with multiple supported distributions.

 - Azure data services: Run Azure data services on-premises, at the edge, and in public clouds using Kubernetes and the infrastructure of your choice.
-SQL Managed Instance and PostgreSQL server (preview) services are currently available.
+SQL Managed Instance and PostgreSQL (preview) services are currently available.

 - SQL Server: Extend Azure services to SQL Server instances hosted outside of Azure.